th1460/Coursera_Capstone/README.md

 # Coursera Capstone

-This notebook will be mainly used for the capstone project
+This repository will be mainly used for the capstone project